Best Ways to Modify Restaurant Meals for Diabetes to Maintain Balanced Blood Sugar Levels

 Common Challenges When Dining Out

-Extra sides—fries, bread, you name it—can sneak in more carbs and fat than you expected.
+It’s tough when there’s no nutrition info, and portion sizes can be out of control.
+You might receive a meal that’s twice what you’d serve yourself at home.
+Extra sides—fries, bread baskets, chips—can sneak in more carbs and fat than you expected.
 It’s not always easy to find meals that fit your plan, but substitutions or skipping certain items can help.

 Best Ways to Modify Restaurant Orders for Diabetes

 You can change up your meal to help manage your blood sugar.
 Focus on the carbs you choose, add lean protein and healthy fats, keep portions reasonable, and watch out for added sugars.
+These four pillars form the foundation of every diabetes-friendly restaurant order.

 Smart Food Choices for Managing Carbohydrates